A nanophotonic laser on a graph: Author contributions

 R.S. conceived the experiments, M.G., J.B. and R.S. developed the model, A.C. and D.P. provided the samples, M.G. and D.S. conducted the experiments and analysed the results.
-All authors reviewed the manuscript.
+All authors reviewed the manuscript, discussed results and contributed to the manuscript preparation.
+M.G. and D.S. contributed equally to this work.